CUBRID/cubrid-manual/en/sql/tuning.rst

     WHERE j > 0
     ORDER BY j,k;

-    --  in this case the index i_tab_j_k is a covering index and also respects the orderind index property.
+    --  in this case the index i_tab_j_k is a covering index and also respects the ordering index property.
     --  Therefore, it is used as a covering index and sorting is not performed.

     Query plan: